-It is a very well ventilated helmet, featuring Fly’s TFV ‘True Functional Ventilation’, a multi-port ventilation system for maximum airflow.
+It is a very well-ventilated helmet, featuring Fly’s TFV ‘True Functional Ventilation’, a multi-port ventilation system for maximum airflow.

-When the rider is in motion, air is forced through multiple air intake vents.
+When the rider is in motion, the air is forced through multiple air intake vents.
 This constant flow of fresh air is then passed through vent channels that are located throughout the EPS and exits out multiple rear exhaust vents.

 A new slimmed-down design for minimized mass is good for youth riders, especially the littlies, avoiding as much as possible that ‘bobble-head’ look that is common with kids’ helmets.

 The Kinetic comes complete with a removable and washable liner and cheek pads to keep their helmet feeling fresh.

 It is available in a good range of colorways, so your child can pick a helmet to match their riding gear.

 - Custom molded rubber trim with integrated nose guard

 - Removable and washable comfort liner and cheek pads which absorb sweat while providing ventilation

 - TFV (True Functional Ventilation) multi-port ventilation system for maximum airflow

 Kids Dirt Bike Boots